MxShift/lisk-pool/README.md

-# Lisk pool distribution software
+# Shift pool distribution software
 This software is created by lisk delegate "dakk", please consider a small donation if you use this software:
 - "2324852447570841050L" for lisk